rickgrundy/rails-ioc/README.markdown

 1. I really despise mocking calls to MyService#new to force a controller to use a stub implementation in a unit test.
 2. There is no clean way to switch dependencies out on a per-environment basis (to use the testable version of a payment gateway in the staging environment, for example).

 RailsIOC attempts to make these problems less painful for applications with complex interactions with external services by providing a lightweight way to define dependencies and inject them into ActionController.
 The patterns will be familiar to anyone who has used [Spring](http://www.springsource.org/documentation) or [Unity](http://msdn.microsoft.com/en-us/library/dd203319.aspx).
 Dependencies are defined in pure Ruby using a simple internal DSL.
 Where possible, RailsIOC enforces constructor injection.
-The exception to this rule is the creation of controllers, where it avoids interfering with Rails' own instantiation and injects dependencies as local @variables.
+The exception to this rule is the creation of controllers, where it avoids interfering with Rails' own instantiation and injects dependencies as @local_variables.

 ## Cleaner Testing
 ### Before